 Cannabinoids aren’t a new concept

 Travel back to 2737 B.C.E. and you’ll find that cannabis originated in Central Asia and that its first medicinal use was recorded by Emperor Shen Neng of China.
 From there, fast forward to 1550 B.C.E. when Ancient Egypt’s Ebers Papyrus mentions cannabis use.
-In ancient China, 100 A.D., there’s reference to the cannabis plant’s flowers, seeds, and leaves as health uses..
+In ancient China, 100 A.D., there’s reference to the uses of the cannabis plant’s flowers, seeds, and leaves.
 Ancient and medieval physicians also mixed the plant with tea and medicines.
-Even in the late 1700s, American medical journals documented the hemp..
+Even in the late 1700s, American medical journals documented the use of hemp.

 But what we didn’t know then was that humans have a biological system called the endocannabinoid system that regulates mood, pain, sleep, appetite, the immune system, and more.